-Were you sponsored to come to Canada as a spouse or partner on or after October 25, 2012?
-If so, you must now live with your sponsor in a genuine relationship for two years from the day you get permanent residence status in Canada.
-This is a new rule.
+As a sponsored spouse or partner, you may be required to live with your sponsor in a genuine relationship for two years from the day you get permanent residence status in Canada.

 - you have been in a relationship with your sponsor for two years or less,